-Improving the structure of our soils and returning unproductive agricultural land to permanent pasture could be a game-changer in the battle against rising levels of CO2.
+Improving the structure of our agricultural soils and returning unproductive agricultural land to permanent pasture will be a game-changer in the battle against rising levels of CO2.

-Recently, after the Paris Climate Change talks in 2015, the French launched the ‘4 per 1000’ initiative.
-Its aim is less ambitious but the reasoning is the same: The quantity of carbon contained in the atmosphere increases by 4.3 billion tons every year.
 The world’s soils contain 1,500 billion tons of carbon in the form of organic material.
-Increasing the quantity of carbon contained in soils by just 0.4% a year – through restoring and improving degraded agricultural lands - would halt the annual increase of CO2 in the atmosphere.
-This would go a considerable way to achieving the Climate Change objective of limiting the global temperature increase to +1.5/2˚C, while at the same time increasing global food security by improving soil fertility and stability.
+Increasing the quantity of carbon contained in soils by just 0.4% a year – through restoring and improving degraded agricultural lands – would halt the annual increase of CO2 in the atmosphere.
+This would go a considerable way to achieving the Climate Change objective of limiting the global temperature increase to +1.5˚C, while at the same time increasing global food security by improving soil fertility and stability.

-The potential for rewilding projects like Knepp to provide carbon sequestration is of increasing interest to our own government, under pressure to meet its ambitious target of reducing carbon emissions by 57% by 2030 on 1990 levels.
+The potential for rewilding projects like Knepp to provide carbon sequestration is of increasing interest to the UK government, legally bound to meet its ambitious target of reducing carbon emissions by 78% by 2035, on its way to net zero by 2050.
+This is why such a huge focus has been given to soil health and soil carbon in the new Environmental Land Management (ELM) schemes.